 Even in zi char restaurants, where the Singapore-style (non-curried or ketchuped) Singapore Noodles is usually found, vermicelli is a possibility rather than a rightful staple of any particular dish.
 Hor Fun is a plate of eponymous flat rice noodle, known as “hor fun” in Cantonese, stir-fried with beef, pork or seafood.
 However, the noodle can be replaced with vermicelli or e-fu noodles.
 It is expected at zi char restaurants that one can mix and match ingredients and noodles and cooking methods.
 Singapore-style Singapore Noodles could be just one of the many permutations.
 This is why Goh insisted that Singapore Noodles is not a dish, not anymore so than prawn bee hoon or lor bee hoon.
-But it is still mystery why Singapore Noodles’s concoction of char siew and baby prawns isn’t replicated with other zi char noodles.
+But it is still mystery why Singapore Noodles’s ensemble–of char siew and baby prawns–isn’t replicated with other noodles.

 The only hawker food, it seems to me, that can’t do without vermicelli is economic bee hoon, just as its name suggests.
 This item has been one of the cheapest hawker food, which is why it is “economic”, said Goh.
 “When I was a kid in the 60s, economic bee hoon was the cheapest to buy.
 With simple ingredients like sweet soy sauce, tau kee (beancurd skin) and hae bee (dried shrimp), a plate cost only between 30 and 50 cents,” he reminisced.
 This is still true today.
 A plate of economic bee hoon with two side dishes may cost just $2, but a fishball noodle or chicken rice usually starts from $3.

 If vermicelli is a mere substitute for other noodles in dishes like prawn mee, while economic bee hoon must be stripped to the bare bones to qualify as economic, then Singapore Noodles couldn’t have come from the same stalls.
-A likelier food business to attribute Singapore Noodles to would be a zi char restaurant, which is really defined by the wide variety of noodles it offers, and its flexibility in the mixing of the noodles with different proteins and vegetables to make a one-dish meal.
+A likelier food business to have created Singapore Noodles would be a zi char restaurant, which is really defined by the wide variety of noodles it offers, and its flexibility in the mixing of the noodles with different proteins and vegetables to make a one-dish meal.
 Zi char prices have also been one notch above the other hawker foods, affording a proprietor to add multiple ingredients to one plate of noodles, as in the case of Singapore Noodles.
 Of course, the more expensive Chinese restaurants with similar variety of ingredients in their pantry would be another food business category to consider.

 I already know that a tai chow, a Malaysian equivalent of zi char, is where one will find Singapore Noodles in Kuala Lumpur.
 I’ve also learned from a Hong Kong-born professor that Singapore Noodles is sold in Hong Kong’s cha chaan teng, a similar establishment that sells a wide variety of meat, vegetable, rice and noodle dishes to the common folks.
 A pattern in the kind of food businesses that sell Singapore Noodles in these three cities is showing and needs to be investigated in due time.